piotrooo/sugarcrm-rest-client/README.md

 Selecting fields
 ----------------

-You can select fields to be returned in result.
+You can select fields to be returned in the result.
 By default return all fields.

 ```php
 $account = Account::where(array('name' => "LIKE 'Airline%'"))->select('name', 'phone_office')->fetch();